woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-31-cnq-3q2025-3-oil-price-break-even-analysis/en/2025-12-31-cnq-3q2025-3-oil-price-break-even-analysis.md

 quarter: "3Q2025"
 ---

-## [Part 3] CNQ Valuation: The Physics of Oil Price Cycles and an 'Unbreakable' Business Model
+## CNQ Valuation: The Physics of Oil Price Cycles and an 'Unbreakable' Business Model

 ---

 ## 1. Overview: The Hidden Principles of Margins in Charts

 The most critical question for CNQ investment is "How low can oil prices fall before this company stops making money?"
 The essence of energy sector investing lies in the combination of downside protection and upside potential.

 This analysis examines CNQ's business stability and resilience to commodity price declines through [INDEXergo](https://indexergo.com/series/?frq=D&codeId=241)'s energy price charts.

 ![Historical Energy Price Trends from 1983 to 2025 (WTI, Brent, Dubai Crude, Natural Gas)](../res/images/fig1.png)